jmau111-org/wireless_security/README.md

 Many electronic devices have a built-in WiFi adapter to exchange data with the router using the right protocol ([IEEE](https://en.wikipedia.org/wiki/Institute_of_Electrical_and_Electronics_Engineers) standards).

 Although, the quality of the connection can be affected by the number of connected devices or the distance to the router.
-Besides, interferences happen frequently.
+Besides, interferences happen frequently (e.g., in high density environments).

 WiFi has built-in security mechanisms to avoid unauthorized access to data, but there are documented vulnerabilities and attacks.